 My first (eye-opening) experience with international education was in high school and that quickly snowballed to study, research, internship, and work experiences abroad during college, graduate school, and beyond.
 My profession has taken me to more than 30 countries, spanning from Europe to Central America to Asia, North Africa, and South America.
 A very fulfilling part of working at USAC is to be able to support thousands of students per year on their own study abroad journeys!
 Creating meaningful, affordable, authentic, and academically-strong programs is at the core of our mission at USAC.

 Fun fact: I love James Bond movies for the stories and fast pace, but mostly for the fascinating worldwide locations.
-It’s exciting to catch glimpses of exhilarating corners of the world — including Cuba, Italy, London, Shanghai, Scotland, Germany, Brazil.
+It’s exciting to catch glimpses of exhilarating corners of the world — including Cuba, Italy, London, Shanghai, Scotland, Germany.
 These are several USAC program locations to choose from!

 Love of Learning: